Dynamic Policy Learning for Legged Robot with Simplified Model Pretraining and Model-Homotopy-Inspired Transfer: Introduction

 One strategy to alleviate these challenges is to leverage a reduced-order model to train the policy in a simpler environment\cite{GLiDE2022, Brachiation2022, RLforROM2024, AdaptiveTrackingofSRBCharacter2023}.
 This approach offers several advantages, such as simple reward design and faster simulation speeds, leading to more efficient policy learning\cite{GLiDE2022,Brachiation2022}.
 However, the discrepancy between simplified models and full-body models, commonly referred to as the model gap, poses a significant hurdle when deploying these policies in real environments.

-Previous works have addressed this gap by combining simplified model planners with whole-body tracking controllers\cite{GLiDE2022,RLforROM2024} or by employing imitation learning \cite{Brachiation2022}.
+Previous works have addressed this gap by combining simplified model planners with whole-body tracking controllers\cite{GLiDE2022,RLforROM2024} or employing imitation learning \cite{Brachiation2022}.
 Although these methods have shown promise in simple locomotion tasks or 2D scenarios, their applicability to highly dynamic maneuvers remains unproven.
 Moreover, adhering to the simplified model's motion often leads to suboptimal solutions for the full-body system.
 These observations highlight the need for an effective and stable refinement process to bridge the model gap.

 Continuation methods~\cite{NumericalContinuation2012} offer a powerful conceptual framework to tackle such challenges.
 By gradually transforming a well-understood, simpler system into a more complex target system, continuation methods facilitate smoother transitions and more robust convergence on difficult problems.
 Building on this conceptual foundation, we propose a continuation-based method that first leverages a simplified model to pretrain the policy in an idealized setting, and then incrementally bridges the gap to the full-body environment.
-To define the continuation path, we introduce a model homotopy from the Single Rigid Body (SRB) model to the full-body model, constructed by progressively interpolating the mass and inertia between the trunk and legs.
-Following this controlled progression allows the policy to navigate increasingly complex dynamics and achieve a smooth, reliable transfer.
+To define the continuation path, we introduce a parametric transition path from the Single Rigid Body (SRB) model to the full-body model, constructed by progressively interpolating the mass and inertia between the trunk and legs.
+Following this controlled progression allows the policy to navigate increasingly complex dynamics and achieve a smooth, reliable transfer, as conceptually illustrated in Fig. 1.

 We validate our framework on a series of challenging dynamic tasks, including flips and wall-assisted maneuvers.
 Our results show that the proposed approach enhances learning stability and achieves faster convergence compared to baseline methods.
 Finally, we successfully transfer the learned policies to a real quadrupedal robot.